Parry’s Penstemon: Harbinger of Spring

 Things to Watch Out For

-This truly is a plant that thrives on neglect.
-Plant it in poor soil where it receives full sun and minimal water (i.e., conditions it experiences in the wild) and it will be a happy plant.
-Pampering will make it more prone to root rot and powdery mildew.
+This is a plant that thrives on neglect.
+Plant it in poor soil where it receives full sun and minimal water — the conditions it experiences in the wild — and it will be a happy plant.
+Pampering will make it more prone to root rot, powdery mildew, and aphids.

-Note that Parry’s penstemon is a short-lived perennial, only living 3-5 years.
-But once established it readily reseeds.
+Note that Parry’s penstemon is a short-lived perennial, only living 3 to 5 years.
+But it readily reseeds.
 As new plants pop up, they eventually outgrow and replace the older plants.

 While it’s considered an evergreen perennial, it’s not unusual for it to go dormant during the summer.
 So don’t be surprised if your plant completely dies back.
 They usually resurface the following spring.

-Penstemons are not considered poisonous to pets but since they can accumulate selenium, it’s best to keep dogs and horses from eating it.
+Penstemons are not considered poisonous, but since they can accumulate selenium, it’s best to keep people, pets, poultry, and livestock from consuming any species of penstemon.

 Optimal Growing Conditions

-If you’re thinking of adding Parry’s penstemon to your garden, you need to find a suitable place that will keep your plants looking good and coming back every year.
+If you’re thinking of adding Parry’s penstemon to your garden, you need to find a suitable place that will keep your plants looking good and coming back year after year.

 Here are the main factors to keep in mind.